vedansh-malhotra/pl-ucb-star-assessments/elements/pl-pivot-table/README.md

     <pl-choice correct="false">&nbsp; min max mean min mean</pl-choice>
 </pl-column>
 ```
-As you can see, there are two choices with correct attribute true and place attribute with number 1 and 2.
-Place 1 is the top of the column dropzone and place is the bottom of the dropzone

-# More examples?
+### More examples?

-I made more examples at the folder to refer.
-In shorts, you will see four different patterns of questions: single-indexed and single column, single-indexed and multi column, double-indexed and single column, double-indexed and multi-column.
+We have included four different patterns of questions in the Data100 questions folder: single-indexed and single column, single-indexed and multi-column, double-indexed and single column, double-indexed and multi-column.

-# What is pl-pivot-table-random.py
-pl-pivot-table-random.py is in-progress code for randomized questions generation.
-You can learn more by reading comments inside.